a00908270/masterthesis/thesis.md

 ### ViNNSL

-The Vienna Neural Network Specification Language (*ViNNSL*) is a domain specific language developed by the *University of Vienna* to describe neural network objects and designed as a communication framework in service-oriented architectures.
-It is based on XML and provides the schemas that allow the creation, training, evaluation of artificial neural networks. \cite{beran_2008}
+The Vienna Neural Network Specification Language (*ViNNSL*) is a domain specific language developed by the *University of Vienna* to describe neural network objects and is designed as a communication framework in service-oriented architectures.
+It is based on XML and provides the schemas that allow the creation, training and evaluation of artificial neural networks. \cite{beran_2008}

 ### N2Sky